Kepler Documentation

 The staged files panel with an agent-generated commit message ready to commit.

-Push, Pull, and Fetch are available from the header bar at the top of the view without leaving Kepler.
+Use Push, Pull, and Fetch from the header bar to sync the current branch without leaving Kepler.

 Click Back to session to close the diff and return to the agent session console.